 - The roofline of the addition will follow the architecture roofline of the house. - Shingles must match the house roofing shingles. - Framing of the roof must incorporate the use of soffits.
 Soffits can be wood, hardy board, or vinyl and must match construction of the rest of the house.
 Any other materials must have prior approval by the ARC. - Framing of the sides must be constructed of wood except for an aluminum door (if a screen room).
 This includes support or decorative posts. - Vertical supports are made of wood and can be made of metal but must be covered with wood to hide the metal and present a wood exterior. - If a screened in room, the screens must adhere the same standards as window screens published in this document. - The paint schemes much match that of the house. - The addition must adhere to the 5-foot property off-set rule.
-The building addition cannot be closer than 5-feet from the property line." - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Screen Rooms & Covered Patios" in its entirety.
+The building addition cannot be closer than 5-feet from the property line. - Type of fines: Standard monthly.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R sections 5.04 and 6.11.